dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
+#### 121.1.0 270817
+- Geometry.ReadTag and Geometry.WriteTag are a pair of nodes that exploit the option to store custom information into any dynamo geometry.
+- Doc.DeleteElement now has better null handling.

 #### 121.0.3 190817
 - Dictionary.ByKeysValues has an new optional default return.
 That means that if a  kay is not found, the default value will be used instead.
 - The watch+ node can display information without writing the list indexes.